THE SOMATIC MEMOIR LAB:

 But you know you have to do it.
 In your soul, even if you've struggled, you know you've always been a deep communicator.

-Perhaps you’re inspired by writers like Gabor Mate, Brene Brown, Alice Walker, Elizabeth Gilbert, and Roxanne Gay.
+Perhaps you’re inspired by writers like Elizabeth Gilbert, Glennon Doyle, Cheryl Strayed and Roxane Gay.

 Perhaps you have years worth of journals and morning pages.
 Still, you haven't been able to break through and center yourself enough (and get cogent in your own sense of internal structure) to write an entire story.